 I found a lot of depth and complexity in this wine.
 On the nose, I found dark fruit mixed with cedar, sawdust, and composted potting soil, which I attribute to the rich fractured soils of Ferguson Vineyards.
 The wine delivers a ripe, rich texture with flavors of blackberry and plum accented with pepper and spice on the finish.

 L’Ecole No 41 2018 Merlot Columbia Valley

-This Heritage label wine is expression-driven with brighter fruit and more versatile for many Merlot lovers.
+This Heritage label wine is expression-driven with brighter fruit and more versatility.
 The wine consists of 80% Merlot, 14% Cabernet Franc, 4% Malbec, and 2% Petit Verdot and utilizes 60% estate fruit.
-The wine aged in 30% new French oak for 18 months.
+The wine ages in 30% new French oak for 18 months.